Full Moon Rituals: Manifest Insane Energy in 2023

 - Perform and intentionally close the ritual.
 A closing ritual is important because it tells your subconscious the practice is complete, similar to creating sigils.
 Keep your closing ritual simple.
 Use your intuition when closing your ritual.
 You can use the ringing from a singing bowl, express gratitude, or sing or chant a song or phrase of your choice.

-Full Moon Ritual Basics
+Full Moon Spells

 Incense is associated with the magical elements of air and fire.
 Incense purifies the air and keeps it energetically clean while influencing the spiritual practitioner’s mind.
 Remember to choose scents according to their magical properties and light before the ritual begins.

 Choose candles based on their color meanings and spiritual intentions.
-Candles represent the four elements: fire (flame), air (smoke), earth (wax), and water (melted wax sometimes used for scrying).
-It can be used in any ritual or spell, usually dressed or anointed with oils and herbs, and carved with spiritual symbols of choice before being burned.
+Candles represent the four elements: fire (flame), air (smoke), earth (wax), and water (melted wax is sometimes used for scrying).
+It can be used in any ritual or spell, usually dressed or anointed with oils and herbs and carved with spiritual symbols of choice before being burned.

 White contains the purest kind of spiritual characteristics.
 Hence, if you’re uncertain about what color to use, grab a white candle because it can be swapped and substituted for any other color in candle magic.